 7. How does Lyse ensure stability in the transmission of the meter data?

 If there is a problem with the transmission of data via your internet box, because either your internet connection or wireless network fails, the communication device will automatically switch to GPRS (mobile network) or a radio signal.
 This ensures that the solution always works without you having to worry about a thing.

 9. Will other providers be able to deliver their products through the solution?

-Arrangements have been made to allow third-party suppliers to offer their services, for example smart house and welfare technology, through a HAN port (Home Area Network) if you allow them.
+Third-party suppliers can offer their services, for example smart house and welfare technology, through a HAN port (Home Area Network) if you allow them.